 Do you still have time to shoot personal work as well as commercial?

 I shoot personal work frequently.
 I am not a photographer because of a desire to make money.
 I could choose a wide range of other careers if my focus was purely on making money.
 I am a photographer because it is my passion and expressing my vision through personal work is one of the most rewarding things in my life.
 I can barely express the pleasure it brings when making beautiful images.

 For the type of photographic work I do, preparation is an essential part of the creative process.
 Let’s take a look at a typical fashion editorial, for example.
-First I begin by selecting a general the theme or subject of the editorial.
+First, I begin by selecting a general theme or subject of the editorial.
 I shoot for a variety of high-end fashion magazines, and often their issues have a theme.
 I enjoy shooting for themed issued because I feel that these small boundaries help open up a great deal of creativity.
 When I know this theme, I start to piece together the editorial visually by creating a mood board.

 A mood board is a visual reference of the overall feel of the shoot.
-On a mood board, I will have images that represent the desired Hair, Makeup, wardrobe, lighting, location, or overall mood of the shoot.
+On a mood board, I will have images that represent the desired hair, makeup, wardrobe, lighting, location, or overall mood of the shoot.
 This helps me communicate my vision to my creative team.
 When you look at the mood board, it is a snapshot of how you should feel when looking at my resulting editorial.

-From there I pass this mood board on to my creative team so they can start preparing (purchasing Hair and Makeup, gathering wardrobe, etc).
-Next I start casting the model by reaching out to a variety of model agencies, seeking to find the model who best fits my vision.
+From there, I pass this mood board on to my creative team so they can start preparing (purchasing hair and makeup, gathering wardrobe, etc).
+Next, I start casting the model by reaching out to a variety of model agencies, seeking to find the model who best fits my vision.
 When the entire team is gathered I send out a ‘call sheet’ summarizing the schedule for the day.

 The days of my shoots are a fantastic mix of serious and fun.
 We are all serious about our art, sticking to the schedule, executing the vision.
 That being said, we have an amazing time and are flexible enough to allow us to create openly.
 We eat great food, listen to music, laugh, tell stories, shoot funny behind the scenes, and just create an environment for open expression.
-I love that my models always comment how great the creative team works together and how we are both professional yet create an environment that everyone can enjoy!
+I love that my models always comment on how great the creative team works together and how we are both professional yet create an environment that everyone can enjoy!

-In addition to photoshoots, managing a blog, and publishing books you also teach workshops.
+In addition to photo shoots, managing a blog, and publishing books, you also teach workshops.
 Can you tell us a little about them and how you balance everything?

 My life is truly a balancing act, but I am able to balance by setting goals.
 I set goals, deadlines and be sure to keep to these deadlines.
 If I were simply throwing my heart and soul into every project at all times, all would be getting minimal attention.
 My fashion and commercial work comes first, and my teaching/books come after!

-One of the most helpful pieces of advice I got when pursuing photography was “Don’t go to school for photography.
+One of the most helpful pieces of advice I got when pursuing photography was, “Don’t go to school for photography.
 You can learn photography through workshops and assisting other photographers.
 Instead, focus on learning about business.
 As a photographer you are running a small business and without business understanding it will fail.”
 I’d like to pass this on to other photographers.
 Remember how important business acumen and understanding is to the survival of your business as an artist!

 Take business courses.
 Study successful photographers’ business practices!